isomerpages/moe-corporationpri/_our-people/Our People.md

 permalink: /our-people/
 description: ""
 ---
 Our People
 ==========

-All of us at the school strive to provide the highest standard of education services, and give our pupils the best education possible.
+All staff of Corporation Primary School strive to provide a student-centric and holistic education for our students so that they can realise their talents and achieve success.